Zondax/cosmos-sdk/crypto/docs/adr.md

 ## Proposed architecture

-### **Packages**
+### **Interfaces**

-The following packages aim to encapsulate behaviours and to provide simple interfaces to extend and reuse.
+The following interfaces aim to encapsulate behaviors and provide a simple and extensible foundation for reuse.

 ```mermaid
 classDiagram